PHP: Sorting Arrays of Arrays

 This means that, after ordering by first name, the result of then sorting by last name will not necessarily retain the correct order of first names.

 So what's the solution?
-We need a new function:
+We need a new function that can compare both fields at the same time and then apply the sort:

 <?PHP